Help from a utility company.

 Low cost, high speed Internet service - Some cable providers or utility companies, such as Comcast, provide assistance to low income families with children as well as single mothers.
 The access can help lower a household’s bill to a fraction of the cost of their usual access, and in some cases a computer is provided to them as well.
 Continue with low cost Internet access.

 Free heating oil – Some non-profit organizations provide a limited amount of free heating oil to customers in the Midwest and Northeast.
 This is often done in partnership with utility and gas companies and is offered during the fall, winter, and spring months.
 Read more free heating oil.

-Heating oil buying networks - While not an assistance program, people can save a substantial amount of money by buying their heating oil in bulk fashion.
-A number of companies offer these solutions during the fall and winter.
+- Heating oil buying networks - While not an assistance program, people can save a substantial amount of money by buying their heating oil in bulk fashion.
+A number of companies, including energy or natural gas, offer these solutions during the fall and winter.
 Learn more on heating oil buying networks.

-Utility, energy and heating bill assistance programs near you by state
+Utility, energy and heating company assistance programs near you by state

 A list of utility companies is listed for each state.
-There are natural gas providers, electric companies, and other providers listed as well as the type of assistance they may offer to their customers as part of their energy bill assistance programs.
+There are natural gas providers, electric companies, and other providers listed as well that provide help to their low income customers.
+The type of assistance they may offer to their customers, including a senior or single mom, as part of their energy bill assistance programs will vary by provider.

 District of Columbia